solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 > While traditional app stores impose strict policies around blockchain
 > transactions to protect their revenue and comply with regulations, alternative
-> distribution methods like the Solana dApp Store offers developers a more
+> distribution methods like the Solana app Store offers developers a more
 > flexible platform for deploying Solana-based mobile applications.
 This
 > decentralized approach bypasses many of the restrictions seen in centralized
-> app marketplaces, allowing dApps to thrive in a more blockchain-friendly
+> app marketplaces, allowing apps to thrive in a more blockchain-friendly
 > ecosystem.

 ## Conclusion